Perfect Email Sign-Offs: How to End Your Emails Professionally

 Should the Email Closing be Tailored to the Recipient?

-How can I Ensure My Email Closing is Culturally Appropriate?
+How Can I Ensure My Email Closing is Culturally Appropriate?

 Can the Use of Email Signatures Replace a Formal Closing?